-While the COVID-19 pandemic affected our home and workstyles across the globe, we’ve learned that in terms of employment, the IT sector stabilized more quickly than other industries and is poised for growth.
+While the COVID-19 pandemic affected our home and work styles across the globe, the IT sector stabilized more quickly than other industries and is poised for growth.
 As our workforces come to rely more and more on technology in most major industries, and considering now that at least one-third of workers expect to connect remotely, long gone are the days where IT professionals worked in a siloed portion of an organization.
-They are integral in the planning and strategic development for an organization in creating systems that scale with change, and their work is woven through almost all departments in any given company.
+IT hiring for the future includes these professionals as integral in the planning and strategic development for an organization.
+They will lead in creating systems that scale with change, and their work is woven through almost all departments in any given company.

-With influence and reach throughout organizations, recruiters and hiring managers are looking for IT professional with not only technical experience, but also increased business acumen, strategic influence and fresh thinking.
+With influence and reach throughout organizations, recruiters and hiring managers are looking for IT professionals with not only technical experience, but also increased business acumen, strategic influence and fresh thinking.
 Of course, .net, Java and anything Mobile are still on the radar of sought-after skills.
-But with the net widening for new or enhanced technology as companies expand their work models and transform operations and infrastructure, we are seeing a greater need to focus on the tech as well as soft skills in IT hires.
+But with the net widening for new or enhanced technology as companies expand their work models and digitally transform operations and infrastructure, we are seeing a greater need to focus on the tech as well as soft skills in IT hiring for the future.

 The soft skills as you can imagine are not very different than what a non-tech position would require, but you might say they are amplified: a person with expert, certified tech skills deals in information that is specialized and not something everyone has been trained to understand; however, an effective IT team member now needs the ability to translate this specialized knowledge into business outcomes that are applicable to all team members, technical or not.
 Tech know-how with communication skills?
 The combo makes for a very powerful and attractive candidate.